WGFL: News operation

 When the station became a CBS affiliate in 2002, there were plans to start a local news operation as early as the fall of that year.
-In 2003, WGFL reached an agreement to simulcast the noon, 6:00 p.m., and 11:00 p.m. newscasts from fellow CBS affiliate WTEV in Jacksonville, beginning that November.
+In 2003, WGFL reached an agreement to simulcast the noon, 6 p.m., and 11 p.m. newscasts from fellow CBS affiliate WTEV in Jacksonville, beginning that November.
 While WTEV's newscasts focused on the Jacksonville area, they did cover Gainesville during Gator football season or major news events.
 After a few years, WGFL quietly dropped the WTEV simulcasts in the fall of 2006 and replaced it with the nationally syndicated INN News, produced by Independent News Network.

 On October 27, 2010, WGFL launched a local newscast produced by INN under the branding GTN News (standing for "Gainesville Television Network").
 The newscast was produced from INN's studios (initially in Davenport, Iowa, but later Little Rock, Arkansas) using centralized anchors, and footage from local reporters.
-Currently, WGFL simulcasts with WNBW at 6:00 and 11:00 p.m.; the 11:00 p.m. newscast can be delayed on either station due to network obligations.
+WGFL simulcast with WNBW at 6 and 11 p.m.; the 11 p.m. newscast can be delayed on either station due to network obligations.
 WGFL and WNBW also simulcast local news and weather cut-ins on weekday mornings during their respective national network shows.
 WGFL also aired a standalone 5:30 p.m. newscast which was canceled a few years later.
 On April 4, 2016, it began using Sinclair's standard music and graphics package, and was renamed CBS 4 News.

 By October 2019, production of the newscast had been taken over by Sinclair's West Palm Beach CBS affiliate WPEC, using a secondary studio and set previously used by Sinclair's defunct American Sports Network.

+On May 1, 2023, it was reported that WGFL would be discontinuing its CBS 4 News newscasts, effective May 12, with plans to lay off the entire news operation.
+The station now runs "nationally syndicated programming", such as Sinclair's news program The National News Desk, in lieu of locally produced newscasts.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WGFL discontinued regular programming on its analog signal, over UHF channel 53, on July 18, 2008.
+WGFL ended regular programming on its analog signal, over UHF channel 53, on July 18, 2008.
 The station's digital signal broadcasts on its pre-transition UHF channel 28.
 It was one of very few big three affiliates permitted by the Federal Communications Commission (FCC) to cease analog transmission prior to the national digital switchover on June 12, 2009.

 As part of the repacking process following the 2016–2017 FCC incentive auction, WGFL moved its UHF channel allocation number from 28 to 29 on January 17, 2020.